deviantony/docker-elk/README.md

 $ docker-compose up -d
 ```

 Now that the stack is running, you'll want to inject logs in it.
-The shipped logstash configuration allows you to send content via tcp:
+The shipped Logstash configuration allows you to send content via TCP:

 ```bash
 $ nc localhost 5000 < /path/to/logfile.log